 But only a dozen make it to the site.

 Friday night we watched Alvin and the Chipmunks and packed.
-Saturday morning Heath worked and Grant and I finished packing then played outside with Jon and Stooks.
+Saturday morning Heath worked and Peanut and I finished packing then played outside with Jon and Stooks.
 They were working on the pontoon trailer.
 When Heath got home we left for the camp out.
 We got down to Truman lake late in the afternoon and it was nice out but a bit cloudy.
 We are used to showing up at a campsite at dusk on Friday and so instinctively jumped into action immediately putting up the tent and unpacking.
 First was getting the tent up and everybody helped.

-Grant carried over the sleeping bags (picture moved to the coveted top of post) and we unpacked the bags pillows and clothes.
+Peanut carried over the sleeping bags (picture moved to the coveted top of post) and we unpacked the bags pillows and clothes.

 Then all 4 of us wondered the woods near our site gathering firewood.
 The wood was a bit moist from rain a few days back and much of the stuff we could find was starting to rot or still alive.
 After a lot of looking we got two acceptable piles of wood.

 Our campsite was in good shape so we decided to have some fun and go for a hike down to the lake.
 It’s about 1/2 a mile from our site but we didn’t walk in a strait line and our pace was slow do to a lot of playing on the way.

 We followed a creek most of the way and worked our way across it side to side and it was a really pretty walk.
 Heath took a ton of pictures on the hike and many are really good.
 At 5 we left the edge of the lake and hiked back at a bit faster pace to get dinner going.
 The fire started pretty easily and there was enough good wood in the pile to get a nice fire started.
 While it was getting going we drove to the general store nearby and got some butter and foil ( I had forgotten) when we got back the fire was in great shape so we started cooking.
 Peanut and Heath got some biscuits in the dutch oven first.